ircv3/ircv3-specifications/extensions/resume.md

 Upon establishing the new connection, the client begins capability negotiation, negotiates all mutually-supported capabilities, and MUST confirm that the `draft/resume-0.3` capability exists.
 If this capability does not exist, the client continues connection registration without attempting to resume.
 If this capability does exist, the client sends the `RESUME` command and MUST wait for either a `RESUME SUCCESS` or a `RESUME ERR` message before continuing registration.
 It should be noted that the client MUST NOT perform SASL authentication if the `draft/resume-0.3` capability exists, as this will end connection registration and abort the resumption attempt before the resume attempt can complete.

-If the token provided by the new client is validated by the server, and both the old and new clients use TLS, then the attempt SHOULD be successful.
+If the token provided by the new client is validated by the server, the old client completed connection registration with the server, and both the old and new clients use TLS, then the attempt SHOULD be successful.
 If the attempt is successful, the server MUST send a `RESUME SUCCESS` message and complete connection registration immediately (at which time the state will begin to replay as described below).
 If the attempt is unsuccessful, the server MUST send a `RESUME ERR` message, MAY send any additional error numerics, and then allows the client to continue connection registration.

 If the client receives a `RESUME SUCCESS` message, connection registration will complete immediately and state will begin to replay as described below.
 If the client receives a `RESUME ERR`, the client MUST continue registration as though they are joining the server normally.